Biceps Tendon Injuries

 While surgery may be needed to fix a torn tendon, in many cases people with a torn tendon can still function normally.
 Symptoms can be relieved using the same treatments that are used to treat tendonitis.
 Tears at the level of the elbow more often require operative repair.

-What are shoulder tears?
+What are shoulder (proximal) biceps tears?

-How are shoulder tears treated?
+How are shoulder biceps tears treated?

-Some people may opt for non-surgical treatment of a tear of the long head tendon.
-However, surgery may be a choice for those who continue to experience symptoms after non-surgical treatments and have a cosmetic “Popeye” bicep muscle.
+Surgery may be a choice for those who continue to experience symptoms after non-surgical treatments and have a cosmetic “Popeye” bicep muscle.